Learn more about the roles, functions and responsibilities of C4UN Partners and Steering Committee representatives

 Nqobile Moyo, Board Member & Chair of the GPPAC Youth, Peace and Security Working Group (Zimbabwe)

-Nqobile Moyo, GPPAC Board Member and Chair of the network’s Youth, Peace and Security Working Group (Zimbabwe), which is focused on advancing youth empowerment and inclusion in peacebuilding processes working closely with the United Network of Young Peacebuilders (UNOY).
+Nqobile Moyo, GPPAC Board Member and Chair of the network’s Youth, Peace and Security Working Group (Zimbabwe), which is focused on advancing youth empowerment and inclusion in peacebuilding processes.
 In addition, he serves as the Regional Coordinator of the Southern Africa Continental Early Warning System (CEWS) under the African Union Political Affairs, Peace and Security (AU-PAPS) Commission.
 He is also the Director of Voices In the Vision for Africa (VIVA), a peacebuilding institution based in Zimbabwe.
 VIVA is a member of the Southern Africa Partnerships for the Prevention of Conflict (SAPPC).

 Nqobile has vast experience in facilitating and mediating multi-track level peacebuilding and policy dialogue engagements for regional organizations, governments, political parties, communities, and civil society organisations with expertise in Youth Peace and Security, Conflict Early Warning, and Early Response systems.